WPBeginner

 What is Post Revisions?

-Post revisions is a WordPress feature that allows you to undo changes and go back to an earlier version of your posts and pages.
+Post revisions is a WordPress website feature that allows you to undo changes and go back to an earlier version of your posts and pages.

 For each draft you are working on, WordPress automatically saves a temporary revision.
 This type of revision is called auto-save.